Skip to main content

 Scout on You/ Focus

 Focus.
 Carry yourself through the movements and the rhythms, the light and the dark, the sun and the moon shining on you as you stare into the sky every night and every day, not for answers but for distractions.
 Carry me away, you tell the stars.
 Carry me away because I can’t focus.
 Get used to the silence, to the droning of the wind like the sky, telling the world to remember you when you can’t remember the person you were just last week.
 Focus on the voices that enter the beats of the wind and stars as they sing to you.
 As they tell you to focus.
 Chase the pavements, chase the promises they tell you as you skin your knees.
 Someone was just around the corner, you tell yourself.
 Someone who could tell you to focus, someone who couldn’t sync themselves with the sun, the stars, and the wind.
 You remember them, but will you remember you?
-The definition of your rhythms is defined by their shadow, incapable of finding their definition without the sounds of others.
-In this atmosphere, yo
+Your rhythms are defined by their shadow, incapable of finding their definition without the sounds of others.
+In this atmosphere, you pour yourself.
+You

 Scout on Judgement/Good